Herbs Witchcraft

 Medicinally, mugwort is used in Ayurveda and traditional Chinese medicine for various ailments including cardiac complaints and Prenatal care.
 The indigenous tribes in North America used mugwort for various medicinal purposes, as well.
 Mugwort oil is effective as a pesticide and has been used as such for years.

 We’ve talked culinary and medicinal properties of mugwort, now let’s talk about the mugwort’s many magical properties!
 The most popular magical property of mugwort is dream work.
 Mugwort contains a constituent called thujone, which is also present in Wormwood.
 Wormwood is the Mildly psychoactive ingredient in absinthe.
-WARNING: thujone is toxic in high amounts or over a prolonged period of time!

 Drink mugwort tea before bed and you’ll receive vivid and sometimes prophetic dreams.
-In addition to mugwort being a dreaming herb, it is also effective for the following: opening the third eye/psychic abilities, attracting and ridding ghosts, divination, protection and cleansing.
+In addition to mugwort being a dreaming herb, it is also effective for the following: opening the third eye/psychic abilities, attracting and ridding ghosts, divination, protection against witchcraft, and cleansing.

-6 POWERFUL Mugwort Magical Uses
+9 POWERFUL Mugwort Magical Uses

 How you use mugwort in your personal practice is entirely up to you!
-However, if you need ideas, here are 6 powerful mugwort uses for magic:
+However, if you need ideas, here are 9 powerful mugwort uses for magic:

 1. Burn Magic Mugwort for Spirit Work